Nojgaard/mechsearch/README.md

 It allows the user to query for changes in the state space or look for interesting patterns in the state space.
 The input is provided as a GML rule

+A file with the location of `MØD` should be stored in the root directory under the name `mod.location`.

 Use the following command to run the script.

 ```shell